-- Models and examples are provided for students to practice building their speaking skills and are grade-level appropriate (e.g., in earlier grades, scripts and cloze outlines may be used to support student discussions). - Specific direction that guides students and teachers to support evidence-based discussions, rather than allowing students to rely on opinion with no evidence.
+- Look to see if students have multiple opportunities across chapters, units, and the school year to engage in evidence-based discussions. - Look for models and examples provided for students to practice building their speaking skills and that they are grade-level appropriate (e.g., the use of graphic organizers, sentence stems, or discussion protocols). - Look for specific direction that guides students and teachers to support evidence-based discussions, rather than allowing students to rely on opinion with no evidence. - Look for opportunities for students to demonstrate independence in speaking and listening.

-- How much instructional time is dedicated to students' practicing and applying speaking and listening skills? - Are frequent differentiated opportunities provided, or only one or two models/examples? - Do materials assist the teacher in planning facilitation of collaborative conversations for students? - How do the materials incorporate students' speaking skills to show what they are learning through reading, and when necessary, researching? - Do materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly? - Do materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly and building on others' ideas?
+- How much instructional time is dedicated to students' practicing and applying speaking and listening skills? - Are frequent differentiated opportunities provided, or only one or two models/examples? - Do materials assist the teacher in planning facilitation of collaborative conversations for students? - How do the materials incorporate students' speaking skills to show what they are learning through reading and researching? - Do materials demand that students engage effectively in a range of conversations and collaborations by expressing well-supported ideas clearly and building on others' ideas? - How do materials develop active listening skills, such as taking notes on main ideas, asking relevant questions, and elaborating on remarks of others, in a grade-appropriate way?

+0 points: Does Not Meet Expectations

+Materials DO NOT meet ANY of the

+requirements of this indicator.

-0 points: Does Not Meet Expectations 1 point: Partially Meets Expectations 2 points: Meets Expectations Materials DO NOT meet ANY of the Materials DO NOT meet ALL of the Materials meet ALL of the requirements of this requirements of this indicator. requirements of this indicator. indicator.
+1 point: Partially Meets Expectations Materials DO NOT meet ALL of the requirements of this indicator.

-- Speaking and listening instruction is applied frequently over the course of the school year and includes facilitation, monitoring, and instructional supports for teachers. - Students have multiple opportunities over the school year to demonstrate what they are reading through varied speaking and listening opportunities. - Speaking and listening work requires students to marshall evidence from texts and sources.
+- Speaking and listening instruction is applied frequently over the course of the school year and includes facilitation, monitoring, and instructional supports for teachers. - Students have multiple opportunities over the school year to demonstrate what they are reading and researching through varied speaking and listening opportunities. - Speaking and listening work requires students to marshal evidence from texts and sources.